Tinuoyemosesade/Trivago-test/STEPSme.md

 Environment variables for cypress:
 - Cypress needs certain variables such as login credentials to work.
-- Create a cypress.env.json file, see cypress.env.json.example for reference (For the sake of this task, i added it in the test directly)
+- Create a cypress.env.json file,(For the sake of this task, i added it in the test directly)
 - These variables will be automatically picked up from `cypress.env.json`.